 - Have a clear vision of what you want your kitchen to look like at the end of the project.
 Whether you’re doing a complete reorg of the cabinets and pantry with new storage containers and a new organization system, or you’re simply trying to refresh the system you already have, it’s helpful to have a clear vision of what your goals look like so you can follow through with them.

 Purge Your Pantry

 When life gets hectic, one of the first areas of the house to suffer from lack of organization is the pantry.
 We get it, it’s behind closed doors and it’s oh so easy to just throw your groceries in there wherever you can find room before rushing to the next place you need to be.
-So, because of this, the pantry is probably going to be the biggest purge you have in your kitchen while spring cleaning this year.
+So, because of this, the pantry is probably going to be the biggest purge you have in your kitchen while summer cleaning this year.